Best Micro Cap Mutual Funds in India 2025: Top High Return Funds

 Micro Cap Mutual Funds are investment vehicles that focus on the smallest publicly traded companies, known as micro-cap stocks.
 These funds aim to provide investors with exposure to companies typically characterised by a market capitalisation of less than Rs.
 3,500 cr.
 By investing in a diversified portfolio of these smaller firms, investors seek to capitalise on their potential for significant growth.

-Micro cap funds allow investors to buy a collection of stocks from these smaller companies.
+Micro cap funds allow investors to explore stocks from these smaller companies.
 The limited liquidity and a small shareholder base can make these extremely small-cap companies more susceptible to market shocks.
 However, these funds come with elevated risks due to limited liquidity and a smaller shareholder base, making micro-cap companies more susceptible to market fluctuations.
 For those willing to embrace these risks, the potential rewards can be substantial.

 What is the Size of Micro-Cap Funds?